MuhammeedAlaa/Ball-Bump/README.md

 4. run `npm install` .
 If it failed for any reason, try again.
 5. run `npm run watch` .
 6. Ctrl + click the link shown in the terminal (usually it will be http://localhost:1234).
+## To run on web
+go to this link https://muhammeedalaa.github.io/Ball-Bump/ **Note:** control in 'A' to move left 'D' to move right

 **Note:** you can use yarn to enable caching so that you don't download all the packages with project.
 You can download yarn from [yarnpkg.com](https://yarnpkg.com/lang/en/).
 Then replace `npm install` with `yarn install` and `npm run watch` with `yarn watch`.